dotnet/docs-maui/docs/user-interface/handlers/customize.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-customizehandler)

 Handlers can be customized to augment the appearance and behavior of a cross-platform control beyond the customization that's possible through the control's API.
-This customization is achieved by modifying the mapper for a handler, with one of the following methods:
+This customization, which modifies the native views for the cross-platform control, is achieved by modifying the mapper for a handler with one of the following methods:

 - `PrependToMapping`, which modifies the mapper for a handler before the .NET MAUI control mappings have been applied.
 - `ModifyMapping`, which modifies an existing mapping.